Pro-Wrestling Shi-En: "I Love Shi-En" Championship

 The "I Love Shi-En" Championship (“I LOVE 紫焔”王座, "Ai Rabu Shi-En" Ōza) is a professional wrestling championship created and promoted by Pro-Wrestling Shi-En.
-It is a secondary title of the company that has been held by a total of 10 champions in 15 different recognized reigns.
+It is a secondary title of the company that has been held by a total of 12 champions in 20 different recognized reigns.
 Anyone can challenge for the title and the reigning champion chooses the stipulation of the matches.
-The current champion is Maro Kuriyama who is in his first reign.
+The current champion is Kiai-ryuken Ecchan who is in his record-setting sixth reign.